bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <a href="https://dev.to/mattpopovich/understanding-closures-in-javascript-3k0d" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/mattpopovich/understanding-closures-in-javascript-3k0d"><strong>Understanding Closures in JavaScript</strong><br />
 <em>When you declare a function inside another function, a closure is the new environment created by combining the inner…</em>dev.to</a><a href="https://dev.to/mattpopovich/understanding-closures-in-javascript-3k0d" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

-<a href="https://whatthefuck.is/closure" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://whatthefuck.is/closure"><strong>What the fuck is a closure? ・ Dan’s JavaScript Glossary</strong><br />
+<a href="https://whatthefuck.is/closure" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://whatthefuck.is/closure"><strong>What the fuck is a closure? ・ Dan's JavaScript Glossary</strong><br />
-<em>Closures are confusing because they are an “invisible” concept.
+<em>Closures are confusing because they are an "invisible" concept.
 When you use an object, a variable, or a function, you…</em>whatthefuck.is</a><a href="https://whatthefuck.is/closure" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>

-<a href="https://dev.to/brandonleboeuf/closure-in-javascript-49n7" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/brandonleboeuf/closure-in-javascript-49n7"><strong>Closures in JavaScript can…</strong><br />
+<a href="https://dev.to/brandonleboeuf/closure-in-javascript-49n7" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/brandonleboeuf/closure-in-javascript-49n7"><strong>Closures in JavaScript can...</strong><br />
-<em>I gain more understanding of a topic when I get to talk/write about it… much to my wife’s horror as she has zero…</em>dev.to</a><a href="https://dev.to/brandonleboeuf/closure-in-javascript-49n7" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>I gain more understanding of a topic when I get to talk/write about it... much to my wife's horror as she has zero…</em>dev.to</a><a href="https://dev.to/brandonleboeuf/closure-in-javascript-49n7" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://www.youtube.com/watch?v=1JsJx1x35c0" class="markup--anchor markup--p-anchor">https://www.youtube.com/watch?v=1JsJx1x35c0</a>

 <a href="https://eloquentjavascript.net/05_higher_order.html" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://eloquentjavascript.net/05_higher_order.html"><strong>Higher-Order Functions :: Eloquent JavaScript</strong><br />
 <em>Tzu-li and Tzu-ssu were boasting about the size of their latest programs.
-‘Two-hundred thousand lines,’ said Tzu-li…</em>eloquentjavascript.net</a><a href="https://eloquentjavascript.net/05_higher_order.html" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+'Two-hundred thousand lines,' said Tzu-li…</em>eloquentjavascript.net</a><a href="https://eloquentjavascript.net/05_higher_order.html" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://www.sitepoint.com/higher-order-functions-javascript/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://www.sitepoint.com/higher-order-functions-javascript/"><strong>Higher-Order Functions in JavaScript - SitePoint</strong><br />
 <em>Continuing his look at functional programming in JavaScript, M. David Green examines higher-order functions and how…</em>www.sitepoint.com</a><a href="https://www.sitepoint.com/higher-order-functions-javascript/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>